0:00 / 0:00

 If you are facing charges of theft or possession of stolen property, then you need an experienced criminal defence lawyer.
 The penalties for a conviction of theft or possession can be severe.
 You shouldn’t risk trying to deal with them on your own.

 Never assume that you will be convicted just because you have been charged with theft or possession.
-Michael Gordner, a criminal defence lawyer serving the Windsor area, will review your case before you enter a plea and set out your options to help you make informed decisions about your future.
+Nick Cake, a criminal defence lawyer serving the Chatham-Kent area, will review your case before you enter a plea and set out your options to help you make informed decisions about your future.

-Why you need Michael Gordner on your side.
+Why you need Nick Cake on your side.

-If a defence is not possible, Michael Gordner will know if you are eligible for a court-approved program that will allow you to avoid a criminal record, such as the Alternative Measures Program.
+If a defence is not possible, Nick Cake will know if you are eligible for a court-approved program that will allow you to avoid a criminal record, such as the Alternative Measures Program.

-If there are any realistic alternatives to going to court in your case, such as negotiating a plea bargain, Michael Gordner will know how best to pursue those opportunities.
-Michael Gordner knows what to say and who to approach to get you the best results that you can hope for in your circumstances.
+If there are any realistic alternatives to going to court in your case, such as negotiating a plea bargain, Nick Cake will know how best to pursue those opportunities.
+Nick Cake knows what to say and who to approach to get you the best results that you can hope for in your circumstances.

-The sooner that you call, the more likely that Michael Gordner will be able to help you.
+The sooner that you call, the more likely that Nick Cake will be able to help you.
 Call today!

 What is theft?